MicrosoftDocs/quantum-docs/articles/optimization-parallel-tempering.md

 solver = ParallelTempering(workspace, timeout=100, seed=22)
 ```

 The parameter-free solver will return the parameters used in the result JSON.
-You can then use these parameters to solve similar problems (similar numer of variables, terms, locality and similar coefficient scale) using the parametrized Parallel Tempering solver.
+You can then use these parameters to solve similar problems (similar numer of variables, terms, locality and similar coefficient scale) using the parametrized parallel tempering solver.

-## Parametrized Parallel Tempering
+## Parametrized parallel tempering

-Parallel Tempering with specified parameters is best used if you are already familiar with Parallel Tempering terminology (sweeps, betas) and/or have an idea of which parameter values you intend to use. **If this is your first time using Parallel Tempering for a problem, the parameter free version is recommended.** Some of the parameters like `beta_start` and `beta_stop` are hard to estimate without a good starting point.
+Parallel tempering with specified parameters is best used if you are already familiar with parallel tempering terminology (sweeps, betas) and/or have an idea of which parameter values you intend to use. **If this is your first time using parallel tempering for a problem, the parameter-free version is recommended.** Some of the parameters like `beta_start` and `beta_stop` are hard to estimate without a good starting point.

-Parallel Tempering supports the following parameters:
+Parallel tempering supports the following parameters:

 | Parameter Name | Description |
 |----------------|-------------|